tripal/tripald3/README.md

 # Tripal d3.js API
 Provides d3.js integration for Tripal.
-It provides an API for developing consistent biological diagrams with a common configuration, as well as, providing some common diagrams such as pie, bar, column and hierarchy/pedigree diagrams.
+It provides an API for developing consistent biological diagrams with a common configuration, as well as, providing some common diagrams such as pie, bar, column and pedigree diagrams.

 **NOTE:** This module is an API and does not provide user facing diagrams.
 Rather, you would develop your own diagrams.
 Diagram functionality is